 #1: Research ordinances, regulations, and federal requirements applicable to your project.

 Research the laws, regulations, and ordinances within the city, county, state or otherwise so there are no surprises during the development process.
 It is also sometimes useful to know the processes and schedules of these entities if you need to work them in regards to your project site.
 The more efficient and smooth the entire process runs, the better for everyone involved.
 Research and preparation can give you the information you need to plan and implement the project with a lesser chance of a situation coming up that could delay the project or even worse.

-#2: Prepare an initial analysis of the site's critical characteristics:
+#2: Conduct an initial analysis of the site.